Q. What is ICT?

 The ICT principle is to measure and correct the Calcaneus (heel bone) angulation when the heel begins to collapse.
 This creates a more functional efficient alignment of the foot structure on weight bearing.
 It is achieved by accurate calibration of the angle the heel strikes the ground in gait using the latest software from overseas.

-The Heel Clinic over 15 years has proved conclusively there is a link between heel position and Plantar fasciitis, pill Severs and Achilles pain.
+The Heel Clinic over 15 years has proved conclusively there is a link between heel position and Plantar fasciitis, Severs and Achilles pain.

-To correct these angles the Heel Clinic has designed a unique prescription orthotic to realign the calcaneus providing a more functionally efficient foot during gait (walking, pills standing or running).
+To correct these angles the Heel Clinic has designed a unique prescription orthotic to realign the calcaneus providing a more functionally efficient foot during gait (walking, standing or running).
 This technique has shown to achieve superior results treating heel related ailments than standard arch based supports.

 A. It is important to know that spurs grow all over the body and are natures way of trying to create a connection to torn or strained tissue (ligaments/tendons) attached to bone.
 That is, spurs grow because of pain, not painful in themselves.
 Hence the Clinic treats the tissue strain.